onyiny-ang/multi-cluster-use-cases/docs/overall-summary.md

 - Total number of replicas can be changed with the `kubectl scale` command

-- Federated control plane creates the multicluster --test whether clusters can be added after the fact

-- The ease of this process may be slightly complicated by adding persistent storage to an app running across a multicluster as DNS connections between clusters need to be set up manually at this time.
+- The ease of declarative application distrubtion may be slightly complicated by adding persistent storage to an app running across a multicluster as DNS connections between clusters need to be set up manually at this time.
 This issue is out of the scope of this investigation.